namel3ss-Ai/namel3ss-ai-programming-language/docs/language_spec.md

 Naming & variables follow **Naming Standard v1** (`docs/language/naming_v1.md`).
 The English-style surface is now frozen for the 1.0 line: headers use `is`, assignments use `be`, and legacy symbolic forms have been removed.
 See the walkthrough in `docs/book/variables_and_scope.md` and the guidance in `docs/language/style_guide.md` and `docs/language/lint_rules.md`.
 - For migrating legacy sources, use `n3 migrate naming-standard` (see `docs/language/migrating_to_english_syntax.md`).

+## Data & Collections
+- Core shapes: lists, records, frames (tabular rows), and collection pipelines attached to `let` bindings.
+- Pipelines support: `keep/drop rows where ...`, `group by ...: let ...`, `sort rows/groups by ... [descending]`, `take/skip first N`.
+- Aggregates: `sum/mean/minimum/maximum/count of list` (numeric lists for all except `count`).
+- Records: destructuring in `let`/loops, safe helpers `get record.field otherwise ...`, `has key "field" on record`, strict field access with rich diagnostics.
+- List helpers: `append`, `remove`, `insert` return new lists (no mutation).
+- Legacy `all ... from ...` / `map(...)` syntax is rejected; use pipelines.
+See `docs/language/data_collections.md` and `docs/book/data_and_collections.md`.

 ## Control Flow

 Control structures are English-first: `if` / `otherwise if` / `else`, `match` / `when` / `otherwise`, loops (`repeat for each`, `repeat up to N times`, flow-level `for each`), `retry up to N times [with backoff]`, `on error`, and core step kinds (`script`, `ai`, `agent`, `tool`).
 See `docs/language/control_flow.md` for the Control Flow v1 spec, examples, and out-of-scope items.

+Step kinds:
+- `script` is the default when `kind` is omitted on a step with script statements; it runs DSL logic (let/set, if/match, loops, retry, tool/ai/agent calls you place inside).
+- `ai`, `agent`, and `tool` require a `target` and surface English errors if the target is missing or not registered.
+- There is no `kind is "set"`; unsupported kinds yield a clear error listing the supported built-ins.
+- `guard CONDITION:` is available as a precondition helper; it runs its body only when the condition is false and shares the same boolean checks as `if`.

 ## Top-Level Declarations